AANasr97/BTC-EDA/README.md

 - `low`: Lowest price during a given time period.
 - `volume`: Trading volume.

+This dataset contains the historical trading data (OHLC) 1 minute resolution reaching back until the year 2013.
+It was collected from the Bitfinex exchange as described in [this article](https://medium.com/coinmonks/how-to-get-historical-crypto-currency-data-954062d40d2d).

+The data in the CSV file is the raw output of the Bitfinex API.
+This means, there are no timestamps for time periods in which the exchange was down.
+Also if there were time periods without any activity or trades there will be no timestamp as well.

 ## Methodology 🧪

 Our adventure comprises the following stages: